 Constant construction, population growth and accidents make for tough commutes

 Traffic in Colorado has become a toxic topic of conversation for commuters over the past decade.
-With a population increase of 7.5 percent since 2010, Colorado is the nation’s second-fastest growing state (behind North Dakota) and many commuters have noticed an increase in the time they spend driving to work.
+With a population increase of 7.5 percent since 2010, in 2017 Colorado was the nation’s second-fastest growing state (behind North Dakota) and many commuters have noticed an increase in the time they spend driving to work.

 “I’ve had the same job for 12 years and lived in the same house for 15 years,” said Lakewood resident Mark Barela who commutes from his residence near Hampden and Kipling to the Denver Tech Center.
 “Unfortunately there aren’t any major highways that take me where I need to go, so I’ve relied on Hampden for my commute.
 Over the years it’s gone from about 20 to 25 minutes to 35 to 40 minutes on the way there and 45 minutes to an hour home.”